-- Employees to practice social distancing; - adequate and well stocked hygiene facilities); - Requiring employees to stay home when sick; - Cleaning the workplace regularly and thoroughly; arrangements can be applied; - Training on how to fit and use any necessary personal protective equipment (PPE); - Training on adequate cleaning practices throughout the day; - Giving instructions on how to set up a safe home workplace for those working from home, and - Providing workers with instructions on staying home from work if sick.
+- All employees who can undertake their duties remotely should be asked to do so; - When in the VO premises employees shall wear facemasks at all times in all parts of the building.
+Facemasks can be removed only if employee is working alone in one's office.
+Face shields are not acceptable - · Employees to practice social distancing; - Employees to practice good hygiene (e.g., through workplace policies and ensuring access to adequate and well stocked hygiene facilities); - · Requiring employees to stay home when sick; - Cleaning the workplace regularly and thoroughly; - Implementing working from home arrangements for those aspects of the operation where such arrangements can be applied; - Training on how to fit and use any necessary personal protective equipment (PPE); - Training on adequate cleaning practices throughout the day; - Giving instructions on how to set up a safe home workplace for those working from home, and - Providing workers with instructions on staying home from work if sick.